Biography

 PE5 P1 A00/ADJU

-This group of series comprises the documents on relations with the human resources service, in particular the trainees section.
-The series also includes the work carried out in cooperation with the Legal Service (organised chronologically and thematically).
+This group of series comprises documents on relations with the human resources services, in particular the trainees section.
+The series also includes documents related to work carried out with the Legal Service (organised chronologically and thematically).

 PE5 P1 B00/RINT

-This series covers internal policies and consists of three series that correspond to the activity of the Office of the President, particularly notes and mail prepared, received or compiled by the Office and various press reports.
-A group of documents entitled 'Operation: a currency for Europe' reveals one of the high points of her term of office, along with the various files on her positions, grouped together by topic.
-The second series relates to the organisation of the activities of the Conference of Presidents, the Directorate-General responsible for committees and delegations, and the parliamentary committees.
-The third series covers the Office's relations with Members and the files are organised in alphabetical order.
+This group covers internal policies and consists of three series that correspond to the activity of the Office of the President, particularly notes and mail prepared, received or compiled by the Office and various press reports.
+A group of documents entitled 'Operation: a currency for Europe' illustrates one of the highlights of Nicole Fontaine's term of office, as do the various files relating to her duties on this subject, grouped together by topic.
+The second series relates to the organisation of the activities of the Conference of Presidents and the Directorate-General responsible for parliamentary committees and delegations.
+The third series covers the Office's relations with Members, grouped in alphabetical order.

 PE5 P1 C00/REXT